-You can maintain existing interfaces while introducing new ones by versioning your resources.
+You can maintain existing interfaces while introducing new ones by versioning the resources that you define explicitly.

-For more information about how to version a resource, see Manage API Versions.
+For more information about how to version resources, see API Versions.

 Resources are Logic-Aware

-All resources (unchanged resources, changed resources, new resource versions) share the common underlying logic and security.
-The sharing is automatic.
-This sharing addresses logic changes that occur even after you define resources.
+All resources (unchanged resources, changed resources, resource versions) share the common underlying logic and security.

-Services for Continuous Delivery (CD) can promote Change Management (CM), simplifying the ability to move a system from development, to test, and then to production.
-You API definitions are settings in the admin repository.
-There is no code generation and no deploy.
-New rules and resources are operational as soon as you save them.
+Services for Continuous Delivery (CD) can promote Change Management (CM), simplifying the ability to move a system from dev to test to production.
+The following are the key services: